mofosyne/Holo-InternetofEnergy-MDBook/src/holochain.md

 ### Other Platforms
-The Holochain system is writen in Rust but runs on Web Assembly (WASM).
+The Holochain system is written in Rust compiled to Web Assembly (WASM).
 Multiple languages compile to WASM and for this reason the Holochain team anticipate that Holochain Development Kits (HDKs) will be written for various language standards.

 We envisage the same for the IoE and hope that Developer Kits will be created for all popular IoT languages.
 If you are interested in developing a IoE HDK for a particular language in the future get in touch with us at www.redgrid.io/